MakingSense/makingsense.github.io/migration-to-git/3-working-with-git/repo-boilerplate.md

 We will clone it locally `(1)` in order to our files (see [clone a remote repo]).

-We download [our default gitignore] `(2)` by the raw file GitHub URL: <https://raw.github.com/MakingSense/migration-to-git/gh-pages/3-working-with-git/examples/.gitignore> (In the screenshot we are using `wget` command which is not included on Windows by default).
+We download [our default gitignore] `(2)` by the raw file GitHub URL: <https://raw.githubusercontent.com/{{ site.github.repository_nwo }}/master/migration-to-git/3-working-with-git/examples/.gitignore> (In the screenshot we are using `wget` command which is not included on Windows by default).

 And also [our default gitattributes] `(3)`.
-The raw file GitHub URL is: <https://raw.github.com/MakingSense/migration-to-git/gh-pages/3-working-with-git/examples/.gitattributes>
+The raw file GitHub URL is: <https://raw.githubusercontent.com/{{ site.github.repository_nwo }}/master/migration-to-git/3-working-with-git/examples/.gitattributes>

 It is ready to commit (see [commit changes]), so we add all files to the index `(4)` and `(5)` commit them.